 Title and Organization:

-Courtney Collins-Shapiro is the chief innovation officer for the Mastery Public Charter Schools Network, the largest turnaround-focused charter network in the country.
-In this role, she oversees new initiatives (R&D), strategic planning and charter expansion, external relations, development & grants, board governance, postsecondary programming, and family-community organizing for the 24-school charter network.
-Major accomplishments include leading network growth from 2,000 to 13,500 students over five years and raising more than $75 million in private and competitive public funds to support expansion and innovative programs.
-Prior to joining Mastery in 2010, Courtney founded the School District of Philadelphia?s multiple pathways to graduation division, where she managed the portfolio of school options for overage, under-credited youth in the fifth largest school district in the United States.
-Key initiatives included creation of the nation's first reengagement center for disconnected youth, management and expansion of 14 accelerated high schools serving 5,000 former drop outs, and serving as the district lead on Project U-Turn to create a systemic, citywide approach to solving the dropout crisis.
-Prior to joining the School District in 2003, Courtney spent five years working and teaching in higher education at the University of Maryland, College Park.
+Courtney Collins-Shapiro is a co-founder and partner at DesignBuildDo Ventures, an action-oriented education consulting practice based in Philadelphia, PA.
+Her team works with school systems and networks, non-profits, and philanthropists regarding the design and implementation of strategic education initiatives.
+Most recently she served as a Partner at The Drexel Fund, a non-profit venture philanthropy fund focused on new and scaling high-quality private school networks serving low-income and other disadvantaged student communities.
+Prior to Drexel, she dedicated seven years as the chief innovation officer for the Mastery Public Charter Schools Network, the largest turnaround-focused charter network in the country.
+In this role, she led new initiatives (R&D), strategic planning and charter expansion, external relations, development & grants, board governance, postsecondary programming, and family-community organizing for the 24-school charter network.
+Major accomplishments include leading network growth from 2,000 to 14,500 students over seven years and raising more than $75 million in private and competitive public funds to support expansion and innovative programs.
+Her roots in K-12 education started in 2002 where she founded the School District of Philadelphia's multiple pathways to graduation division.
+Here Courtney managed the portfolio of school options for overage, under-credited youth in the fifth-largest school district in the United States.
+Key initiatives included creation of the nation's first re-engagement center for disconnected youth, management, and expansion of 14 accelerated high schools serving 5,000 former dropouts, and serving as the district lead on Project U-Turn to create a systemic, citywide approach to solving the dropout crisis.
+Prior to her time in K-12 education, Courtney spent five years working and teaching in higher education at the University of Maryland, College Park.
 She has a bachelor's degree from Villanova University and a master's degree from the University of Pennsylvania.
 She and her family live and work in Philadelphia.
 She is a Fellow of the 18th class of the Pahara - Aspen Education Fellowship and a member of the Aspen Global Leadership Network.